Anterior Knee Pain

 The patella is attached to the quadriceps muscle found at the front of the thigh bone.
 These muscles may be weak in those with patellofemoral pain.
 The quadriceps is a combination of four muscle, vastus medialis (VM), vastus lateralis (VL) and rectus femoris and vastus intermediates (VI).
 The patella is a vulnerable bone due to the fact that very powerful muscles attach to it and therefore is sensitive to any musculature imbalances or biomechanical changes.
 In some cases, Patellofemoral Syndrome may not be produced by misalignment but due to joint disease, abnormal bony change, overuse injuries and post-trauma related.

-Podiatrists are the primary health care providers of the feet and lower limb and commonly treat conditions such as this.
+Podiatrists are the primary health care providers of the feet and lower limb and commonly manage conditions such as this.
 If the patella femoral pain is caused by poor biomechanics that then creates a muscular imbalance in the quadriceps, then this is addressed.
 Poor biomechanics such as foot pronation causes the leg and hip are often addressed with soft CAD-CAM orthoses.